Relational Concept Bottleneck Models: Discussion

-Relational CBMs and relational black-boxes (such as GNNs) share similarities in considering the relationships between multiple entities when solving a given task.
-More specifically, in relational CBMs the task aggregation resembles existing relational paradigms such as message-passing in graph neural networks~\cite{gilmer2017neural}, which is used to aggregate messages from entities' neighborhoods.
-However, the key difference is that relational CBMs apply this aggregation on a semantically meaningful set of concepts (instead of embeddings), allowing the extraction of concept-based explanations (as opposed to graph neural networks).
+\textbf{Related work on GNNs.} R-CBMs and relational black-boxes (such as GNNs) share similarities in considering the relationships between multiple entities when solving a given task.
+The prediction computation of R-CBMs is based on a message passing paradigm which is similar to message-passing in graph neural networks~\citep{gilmer2017neural}, which is a special case of the proposed architecture.
+However, relational CBMs can also define aggregations based on a semantically meaningful concepts, allowing the extraction of explanations, which can not be done by GNNs.

+\textbf{Related work on ILP.} Among our considered R-CBMs, R-DCR is the only one learning a set of logic rules, hence we can draw some parallels with some algorithmic solutions defined in Inductive Logic Programming (ILP) \cite{muggleton1994inductive}.
+R-DCR bottlenecks are connected to ILP mode declarations or metarules \cite{muggleton1995inverse}, which define the search space.
+However, while ILP involves searching through a hypothesis space of possible logical rules, guided by principles like consistency, coverage, and simplicity, R-DCR is different as it searches this space via gradient descent over a continuous relaxation of the logic, and the logic formulas are learnt by exploiting neural architectures.